talon-one/talon_one.rb/docs/ManagementApi.md

 end

 api_instance = TalonOne::ManagementApi.new
 loyalty_program_id = 56 # Integer | Identifier of the card-based loyalty program containing the loyalty card.
-You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint. loyalty_card_id = 'loyalty_card_id_example' # String | Identifier of the loyalty card.
+You can get the ID with the [List loyalty programs](https://docs.talon.one/management-api#tag/Loyalty/operation/getLoyaltyPrograms) endpoint.  **Important**: The loyalty card ID requires [URL encoding](https://www.w3schools.com/tags//ref_urlencode.asp) if it contains special characters.
+For example, you must encode `NewCard2026%` as `NewCard2026%25`. loyalty_card_id = 'loyalty_card_id_example' # String | Identifier of the loyalty card.
 You can get the identifier with the [List loyalty cards](https://docs.talon.one/management-api#tag/Loyalty-cards/operation/getLoyaltyCards) endpoint. body = TalonOne::AddLoyaltyPoints.new # AddLoyaltyPoints | body